donnagal/email-gallery/README.md

 # Email Gallery

-The main page includes the gallery for easy visibility of emails builds.
-This repo also includes email and landing page builds.
+The main page includes the gallery for easy visibility of emails: https://email-gallery.netlify.app/ This repo also includes email and landing page builds.
 Responsive email templates are included for quick and easy set-ups.